akinevz2/pagerts/doc/EXTRACTORS.md

+We wish to be able to dynamically extract data from a webpage object.

+> The webpage object is represented using JSDOM.

-We need to define a framework of extractors that can be specified using parsed JS.
+We define a framework of extractors using a typescript interface.

+We implement a pair of basic extractors:
+- extract by class name
+- extract tag property

+To implement this framework, we need to have a clean representation of the data that we wish to extract.

+> The output data format should be specified by the user.

 The user should be able to specify the JS string, furthermore named the Query String.

-The QS should be used as a filter for the extracted data.
+The QS should be used as a flatmap function for the extracted data.
 The extracted data should be returned in JSON format.